fgokeke/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 The second argument is the string to write
 The content of the file must be written in utf-8
 If an error occurred during while writing, print the error object

+2. Status code
+mandatory
+Score: 0.0% (Checks completed: 0.0%)
+Write a script that display the status code of a GET request.

+The first argument is the URL to request (GET)
+The status code must be printed like this: code: <status code>
+You must use the module request